-The village, with a population of around 2,000, lies two miles to the east of Gatwick Airport, the town of Horley.
-Smallfield is well-served with local transport facilities, reflecting its excellent location close by to major employment opportunities.
+The village, with a population of around 2,000, lies two miles to the east of Gatwick Airport and the town of Horley.
+Smallfield is well-served with local transport facilities, reflecting its excellent location close to major employment opportunities.
 The village has an active parish council, a good primary school, GP facilities, local shops and sports facilities.

 Download a pdf of the Smallfield Development Brief